KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

    You may have the need for selected features to be dynamically enabled or disabled.
-As an example, certain features may only be enabled for paid clients, or other features may only be used for diagnostic purposes.
+As an example, certain features may only be enabled with a license upgrade, or other features may only be used for diagnostic purposes.

    **Solution:** [Feature Enablement](#feature-enablement)